ncsu-geoforall-lab/open-science-course/topics/open-science-for-grand-challenges.rst

 Steps:

-* Create an account on GitHub (https://github.com)
+* If you don't have it already, create an account on GitHub (https://github.com).
-* Create repository on GitHub
+* Create a new (Git) repository on GitHub.
+* Write a trivial Python script
+  * ``c = a + b`` followed by ``print(c)`` or something similar is sufficient.
-* Create and edit files on GitHub using the web interface
+  * You can create and edit files on GitHub using the web interface
-* Write a trivial Python script (a + b or similar)
-* Open the repository using Binder with JupyterLab
+* Open the repository using Binder at `mybinder.org <https://mybinder.org>`_.
+* Create a new notebook.
+  * New button in top right corner.
+Pick (notebook:) Python 3.
+  * Name the notebook at the top of the page (Example or Test 1 are good names here).
-* Run the code
+* Run the script from the notebook (``!python script_name.py``).
+* Optionally, add some Python code to the notebook itself.
-* Modify the code
+* Download the notebook.
+  * You should end up with file with ``.ipynb`` extension.
-* Update the repository content
+* Upload the file to your repository on GitHub.
+* Repeat as needed.
+  * Typically, you would develop your code elsewhere avoiding the cumbersome update like in this workflow.
+  * JupyterLab and Jupyter Notebook in Binder allow you to save the document to your web browser storage allowing you to pick up where you left last time.
+  * It is not advised (by Binder) to upload to GitHub from Binder for security reasons (or enter any credentials) for security reasons (this may change in the future).
+* Include link to Binder (the Launch Binder button) to your readme file.
+  * Specify you want to use JupyterLab (instead of Jupyter Notebook) using ``?urlpath=lab``.
+  * Make it show your notebook right away by extending the above to ``?urlpath=lab/tree/Example.ipynb`` where ``Example.ipynb`` is name of your notebook.

+Extra tasks:

+* Write code which uses *rasterio* to display data or to get its CRS in the notebook.
+* Put that code into a separate file and use it in notebook.
+  * Do not run the file.
+  * Make it so that it works for the data display and that you can store the CRS in a variable.

 Geospatial and more advanced examples
 -------------------------------------